E! (Europe)

 E! is a European pay television channel, operated by E!
-Entertainment Europe B.V. and owned by NBCUniversal & Sky Group.
+Entertainment Europe B.V. and owned by NBCUniversal International Networks.
 It features entertainment-related programming, reality television and Hollywood gossip and news.
 E! currently has an audience reach of 600 million homes internationally.

 History

 E! in Europe before 2004

 E!
 Entertainment Television was founded by Larry Namer and Alan Mruvka in the United States.

 The network launched on 31 July 1987 as Movietime, a service that aired movie trailers, entertainment news, event and awards coverage, and interviews as an early example of a national barker channel.
 Three years later, in June 1990, Movietime was renamed E!
 Entertainment Television to emphasise its widening coverage of the celebrity–industrial complex, contemporary film, television and music, daily Hollywood gossip, and fashion.

 In the Fall of 1999, Zone Vision launched E!
 Entertainment in Poland, under a licensing agreement on the Polish digital platform Wizja TV, with Zone's Studio Company providing localized content.
 The channel was shut down by 2002.